ScholarVoyager-25/echoaid/readme.md

 5. `video-introduction/Introduction_En.mp4`: The English version of the introduction video.
 6. `video-introduction/Introduction_Cn.mp4`: The Chinese version of the introduction video.
+7. `video-introduction/Introduction_v2.mp4`: New version of the introduction video (for readers and reviewers).
+8. `video-introduction/RSVP-Example.mp4`: A short video explaining RSVP.

 ## Preparation Before Running the Program